-Biden taps head of the Environmental Protection Agency’s air office, eyeing climate rules
+Biden taps environmental expert to head EPA’s air office as it tackles climate rules

 Goffman is “an experienced hand in Washington environmental policymaking” who has a track record of “working with industry and the environmental community on greenhouse gas regulations for the electric utility industry as well as the auto sector,” Gold said.

 When Trump took office in January 2017, Goffman left the EPA to become executive director of Harvard’s energy and environmental law program.
-As an academic, he penned a number of pieces that were critical of the Trump administration’s rollbacks of environmental policies, including a 2019 paper that asserted that the Trump EPA had made “dubious arguments” to justify its weaker power plant regulation.
+As an academic, he wrote a number of pieces that were critical of the Trump administration’s rollbacks of environmental policies, including a 2019 paper that asserted that the Trump EPA had made “dubious arguments” to justify its weaker power plant regulation.

 Those assertions could resurface in Goffman’s confirmation hearings.
 Sen. Shelley Moore Capito (W.Va.), the top Republican on the Environment and Public Works panel, championed the Trump EPA’s power plant rule as a boon for West Virginia and other coal-rich states.
 Capito has already opposed three of Biden’s other nominees to top EPA posts because of concerns with the president’s climate agenda.

+“After setting the record for any incoming administration by taking 412 days to announce a nominee to this critical position, President Biden has chosen to nominate Joe Goffman,” Capito said in a statement Tuesday.
+“Mr. Goffman has served in the Biden administration in an unconfirmed role this entire time and is a familiar name from his tenure in the Obama administration as a key architect of the illegal Clean Power Plan.
+As always, I will judge this nominee like any other — based upon a holistic look at his professional record, writings and answers to my hearing questions.”

+Senate Environment and Public Works Chairman Thomas R. Carper (D-Del.) said in a statement that “with clear eyes, I acknowledge that his nomination will likely face opposition by some in the Senate, but I look forward to working with my colleagues, sharing Joe’s qualifications and getting him confirmed.”

-At least one well-known conservative industry voice on environmental regulations, however, has praised Goffman’s nomination.
+At least one well-known conservative industry voice on environmental regulations has praised Goffman’s nomination.

 Goffman is “eminently qualified, and he should attract bipartisan support,” said Paul Noe, vice president for public policy at the American Forest & Paper Association, who has known Goffman for 27 years.